 A course primarily for PASJ major/Music concentrators and Music Minors, or by permission of instructor.
 Students will study and learn to write songs in different genres and styles, specifically the art of writing lyrics and the practical application of setting words to music with harmony, melody and rhythm.
 Students will work to develop and expand their unique songwriting “voice” by composing at least two original songs during the semester.

 In this course students learn about sound and the computer, investigating established principles of computer audio such as synthesis techniques, sound sampling, digital signal processing, file formats and audio processing.
 Applications of digital audio for video will also be included.

-Students receive hands-on training in the basic skills needed to conduct ensembles performing music from Western Art music traditions, indlucing: baton technique, non-verbal communication methods, commonly used terminology, and score reading/interpretation.
-Prerequisite: MUS 300 or permission of instructor.
+Students receive hands-on training in the basic skills needed to conduct ensembles performing music from Western Art music traditions, including: baton technique, non-verbal communication methods, commonly used terminology, and score reading/interpretation.
+Prerequisite is MUS 300 or instructor's permission.

 One-time offerings of special interest courses in music.

 A course for PASJ majors with a Music Concentration.
 This seminar will cover one particular topics of Non-Western Music every time it is offered.
 Examples may include music of one particular cultural and geographic area (the Andes, Sub-Saharan Africa) or a particular tradition.

 Prerequisite is MUS 301 or instructor's permission.
 A course for PASJ majors with a Music Concentration.
 This seminar will cover one particular topic every time it is offered.
 Examples may include Romanticism in Music, The Symphony from 1780-1880, Reformation and Counter-Reformation Music, Baroque Oratorio and Cantara, etc.